songs1/PolyPy/README.md

 Undergraduate research project (UROP) with the Computational Design and Fabrication Group (CDFG) Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT)

+Notable files:
+- "PolyPy3_load_data": imports datasets and creates Morgan fingerprint representations and semi-random test-split indices
+- "PolyPy3_benchmarks": defines ML algorithms and functions that run benchmark experiments
+- "PolyPy_exec{#}": examples of how to load and run benchmark experiments

 Databases:
 - CROW PolymerDatabase (Glass Transition Temperature)
 - Azfal-Bicerano (Glass Transition Temperature)